RESEARCH STARTER

 The size of carbocycles has had unexpected consequences.
 One of the most exciting developments in chemistry of the mid-twentieth century was the discovery that aromatic chemistry was not restricted to the six-atom ring.
 Some of these non-benzenoid aromatics have an extra or missing electron.

 In 1960, E. Wasserman studied the problem of rings formed in the presence of other rings by examining chains of thirty-four carbon atoms.
-He obtains solid experimental evidence that the catenanes not only are conceivable but are actually present in such a synthesis.
+He obtained solid experimental evidence that the catenanes not only are conceivable but were actually present in such a synthesis.
 In 1989, Nobel laureate Donald J. Cram prepared a cyclic compound that completely surrounds a volume of space and is large enough to enclose completely a second molecule.
 Both these structures raise the question, Is this one molecule or two?

 Cyclic compounds are of broader interest than to the research scientist; an example of a simple cyclic molecule that is widely used is epoxy glue.
-To the chemist, an epoxide is a ring containing two carbon and one oxygen atoms.
+To the chemist, an epoxide is a ring containing two carbon atoms and one oxygen atom.
 When heat or another chemical, called an initiator, is added, the highly strained ring opens and forms strong bonds with other molecules.

 The most common of all organic molecules is the simple sugar glucose, so familiar in hospitals.
 All the varied starches that humans depend upon for good nutrition are made of polymers, long chains of glucose molecules.
 The glucose is present as six-membered rings that include one oxygen atom.
 The equally varied natural building material cellulose is also a polymer of glucose rings.
 There are usually more than one thousand glucose units in each molecule.